 - U.S. History Collection (Gale) - search a subset of Gale Academic OneFile journals covering United States history.

 - U.S. History in Context (Gale) - authoritative information on people, events, and topics in U.S. History from reference books, journals, news articles, and primary source documents.
 You will also find images, multimedia, and links to vetted websites.

 - World History Collection (Gale) - search a subset of Gale Academic OneFile journals covering world history.

 - World History In Context (Gale) - reliable information on people, events, and topics in World History from reference books, journals, news articles, and primary source documents.
 You will also find images, multimedia, and links to vetted websites.

 OTHER DATABASES COVERING HISTORY

 - Academic OneFile (Gale) - scholarly database containing journals, podcasts, and transcripts

 - Academic Search Complete (EBSCO) - comprehensive database of scholarly journals

-- Guide to Social Science and Religion - index to periodicals covering religion and social science
+- Guide to Social Work, Social Science, and Religion in Periodical Literature - index to periodicals covering religion and social science

 - Masterfile Premier (EBSCO) - general reference publications, biographies, primary source documents, and an image collection